anetczuk/ros-diagram-tools/doc/cmd_args_tools.md

                         Path to file with list of packages to highlight -iri, --includerosinternals
-                        Include ROS internal items like /rosout and /record_* --outdir OUTDIR       Output HTML
+                        Include ROS internal items like /rosout and /record_* --customlist [CUSTOMLIST [CUSTOMLIST ...]]
+                        Space-separated list of titles and links --outdir OUTDIR       Output HTML
 ```